Integralist/integralist.co.uk/content/page/resume.md

 - **What**: Helped promote the benefits of Kim Scott's 'Radical Candor', Marshall Rosenberg's 'Nonviolent Communication' and Fred Kofman's 'Authentic Communication' to various teams across BuzzFeed.
   **Why**: Effective, clear and compassionate communication benefits everyone.
-  **Impact**: Teams were becoming more productive as the confidence to give the most appropriate and direct feedback necessary to catch both interpersonal issues and team concerns much more quickly.
+  **Impact**: Teams were becoming more productive as the confidence to give the most appropriate and direct feedback necessary to catch both interpersonal issues and team concerns happened much more quickly.

 - **What**: Introduced Wednesday lunch videos/presentations.
   **Why**: To motivate and inspire our development teams.